martialblog/opentelemetry-workshop/day1/10_Instrumentation/20_traces.md

 # Span Events

-A Span Event can be thought of as a structured log message (or annotation) on a Span, typically used to denote a meaningful, singular point in time during the Span’s duration.
+Events are like structured log message (or annotation) on a Span, typically used to denote a singular point in time during the Span's duration.

-For example, consider two scenarios in a web browser:
+For example, consider two scenarios in a browser:

-    Tracking a page load
+1. Tracking a page load
-    Denoting when a page becomes interactive
+2. Denoting when a page becomes interactive

-A Span is best used to the first scenario because it’s an operation with a start and an end.
+The first scenario has a clear start and end, thus a Span.

-A Span Event is best used to track the second scenario because it represents a meaningful, singular point in time.
+The second is a singular point in time, thus a Span Event.

 See: Lab 2.2 and Lab 2.3